AkshayChobhe/Face-Detection-App/README.md

 <p>5. <ins>Explore the App</ins></p>

-* Once the app is launched on your device, you can capture an real time image by camera and it will detect the number of faces in the image.
+* Once the app is launched, explore the features, capture images, and experience real-time face detection.
 <p>6. <ins>Enjoy !</ins></p>

 * That's it!
 You've successfully installed and set up the Face Detection Android application.